 >> Solution 3.
 Manually delete some old snapshots to free up space.

 The first 2 are easy to follow, but you may not want to.
 So how to remove snapshots?
 If you are using Windows Server 2012 (R2), Windows Server 2016 or above versions, you can use wbadmin delete backup command to remove old backups.

-In Windows Server 2008/2008 R2, WBadmin only provides commands that allow you to delete system state backup.
-Usually it is non-system state backups that take up the space because system state backups take less space.
-To delete snapshots, you need to use diskshadow.exe.
-You can run the following command from the standard command prompt.
+In Windows Server 2008/2008 R2, WBadmin only provides commands that allow you to delete system state backups, while it's usually non-system state backups that take up the space.
+So to delete snapshots in earlier versions, you can use diskshadow.exe.
+Run the following command from Command Prompt:

 - list shadows all

 or delete shadows all => To delete all the listed shadows.

-Choose the proper way to remove snapshots or backups to free up more space.
+Choose the proper way to remove snapshots or backups to free up space.
 After that, you should have enough space to create backups.
-The next time backup disk is full, you can repeat these operations to free up more space on the backup disk.
-If you want to save this trouble of removing backups manually forever, you can use another backup program.
+The next time when backup disk is full, you can repeat these operations to free up more space on the disk.
+If you want to save the trouble of removing backups manually forever, you can try another backup tool with customizable retention policy.

 If you are not content with the performance of WSB, you can try dedicated Windows Server backup software, AOMEI Backupper Server.
 Its Disk Space Management can help delete the previous backups no matter how many versions of backup you have created.
 You will never meet the Server backup not enough space on the disk error.

-In addition, compared to WSB can only set one daily backup schedule, it allows you to create multiple daily/weekly/monthly backup schedules to protect your system, important files, disk or partition.
+In addition, compared to WSB can only set one daily backup schedule, it allows you to create multiple schedules (daily/weekly/monthly/event triggers/USB plug in) to auto protect your system, important files, disk or partition.
 Besides full backups, you can also create incremental or differential backups to backup only changed data.